-It is not our goal to deny participants sugar during the week.
-SSP has some traditional yummy goodies during the week such as homemade cookies, otter pops on a hot afternoon, and root beer floats.
+While we prioritize healthy eating at SSP, it is not our goal to deny participants treats during the week!
+SSP traditions include providing yummy goodies to volunteers during the week, such as homemade cookies ("FREDs"), otter pops on a hot afternoon, and root beer floats.